kkulkarni2199/Projects/Statistical Modelling Project/README.md

-# Statistical Learning Project - Classification of Breat Cancer
+# Statistical Learning Project - Classification of Breast Cancer

 **This academic project highlights the data analysis and classification of breast cancer using machine learning models.
 And another objective is to identify the most accurate classifier for the classification process.**